Like the immature asshole that I am, I have a shit list. It consists, mostly…

 But in the end, the reason why only goes so far.
 It might be a really good reason that I should appreciate.
 But in the end, person X decided I was not worth replying to.
 And however you want to spin that, it doesn’t really speak well for their opinion of me.
 Could their opinion be accurate?
 Sure.
 I’m not a great guy by any reasonable standard.
 But I got friends who care for me despite my myriad flaws.
 They have an unreasonably positive opinion of me.
 And it’s nice to have people like that in my life.
 I really appreciate them.
 But the people who ghosted me clearly do not see me in a good light anymore.
 And life is too short to waste time on people who don’t like you.

 Ghosting isn’t even a mean or rude thing anymore, in my opinion.
 It’s standard procedure.
 I even have a pet theory (shit, I have a veritable menagerie) that ghosting might even be an act of kindness buried deep under common cowardice.
 The vast majority of people simply don’t want to have an unpleasant conversation or send an honest text.
 It’s just another symptom of modern social interaction in decline.
-It used to be people said that common sense wasn’t common.
+People used to say that common sense wasn’t common.
 I agree.
 And I’d add that common courtesy isn’t common anymore either.

 I was going to name names.
 Not that it would do anything at all.
 My ghosters sure AF don’t read this blog.
 Then why?
 Because it was like shaking my little fist at the indifferent universe.
 But then I thought about Elia Kazan.
-If you don’t know about him and are tl;dr about reading that article, here’s a super short summary: Kazan was a big deal Hollywood director in the 50’s.
-At the same time Joe McCarthy was going on a communist witch hunt and Hollywood was known to harbor more than its fair share of lefties so McCarthy’s goons pressed a lot of Tinseltown types.
-Most had honor and wouldn’t sell their friends down the river.
+If you don’t know about him and are tl;dr about reading that article, here’s a super short summary: Kazan was a big deal Hollywood director in the ’50s.
+At the same time, Joe McCarthy was going on a communist witch hunt and Hollywood was known to harbor more than its fair share of lefties so McCarthy’s goons pressed a lot of Tinseltown types.
+Most maintained their integrity and wouldn’t sell their friends down the river.
 Not Elia.
 He was a brilliant director; there’s no reasonable argument to the contrary.
 But he was a repugnant human being.
-In his autobiography he claims his decision to name names cost him good friends and haunted him for the rest of his life.
+In his autobiography, he claims his decision to name names cursed him.
+He lost good friends and it haunted him for the rest of his life.
 Good.
-I hope it’s still haunting him.
+I hope it’s still haunting him in the afterlife.

 These are all people I had known for over three years and some nearly forty years.
 They weren’t chicks I went out on one lame date with.
 They were significant presences in my life.